James Gilman (cricketer)

 James Gilman (17 March 1879 – 14 September 1976) was an English cricketer who played first-class cricket for London County, Middlesex and Cambridge University from 1900 to 1904.

 Gilman was educated at St Paul's School in London and Jesus College, Cambridge.
-An electrical engineer, he served as major in the Royal Army Service Corps in World War One.
+An electrical engineer, he served as a major in the Royal Army Service Corps in World War One.

 At 97 years and 182 days when he died in 1976, Gilman was Middlesex's longest-lived player until Rusi Cooper overtook his record in 2020.
+The 1977 edition of Wisden carried, as well as Gilman's obituary, an interview he had given a few weeks before he died on his memories of playing alongside W. G. Grace for London County.